indigotech/taq-github-bot/src/data/local/github/tracks-node/track-2/steps/step-5.md

 1. Create your `docker-compose.yml` on the root of your repository.
 You can use [this](https://gist.github.com/alanraso/8341faa973918392d55e39a7b323209a) as an inspiration if you want.
 1. Run `$ docker-compose up -d` on terminal to mount your containers.

-**NOTE:** everytime docker stops running, you will need to to run it again.
+**NOTE:** everytime docker stops running, you will need to run it again.
 If you want to stop them yourself, you can use `$ docker-compose stop`.

 ## Connecting and using the database